CHARTER CITY TORONTO

 Authority

-The Charter would place exclusive responsibility and authority for key municipal functions clearly in the hands of an empowered city government.
+The Charter would place exclusive jurisdiction and authority for key municipal functions clearly in the hands of an empowered city government.

 Where necessary, the city and province would share authority in certain areas, but with clear rules defining the roles and authorities of the two partners.

-The city would be empowered to make arrangements, financial and otherwise, directly with other governments, including other cities.
+The city would be empowered to make arrangements, financial and otherwise, internally and directly with other governments, including other cities.

 Picture